Chaitu328/react-app-INTV3/README.md

 ### 3. **Global CSS**

-Global CSS involves importing a regular CSS file.
+We use global CSS by importing a regular CSS file.
 This method applies styles globally across the application.
-This approach does not scope styles to components, which can lead to potential conflicts if not managed carefully.
+It does not scope styles to components, which can lead to potential conflicts if not managed carefully.

 **File: `styles.css`**